Secbone/koa-session2/README.md

 [![Build Status][travis-image]][travis-url]
 [![Downloads][downloads-image]][downloads-url]

-Middleware for [Koa2](https://github.com/koajs/koa/tree/v2.x) to get/set session use with custom stores such as Redis or mongodb with [Babel](https://babeljs.io/)
+Middleware for [Koa2](https://github.com/koajs/koa/tree/v2.x) to get/set session use with custom stores such as Redis or mongodb

+## Babel
+if you are using [Babel](https://babeljs.io/), you can use [this version](https://github.com/Secbone/koa-session2/tree/babel)

 ## Install
 ```